iFryno/Various-PowerShell-Scripts/README.md

 **Manage Windows Updates:** Pauses updates for 1 year or disables them entirely.

+**Open File Security Warning:** Removes the security warning and automatic file blocking for downloaded files.

 **Start Menu Version:** Activates the new 25H2 start menu or reverts to the 24H2 start menu on supported Windows 11 26200 builds.

 **User Account Control:** Enables or disables UAC.